reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 When you were passing `onSquareClick={handleClick}`, you were passing the `handleClick` function down as a prop.
 You were not calling it!
 But now you are *calling* that function right away--notice the parentheses in `handleClick(0)`--and that's why it runs too early.
 You don't *want* to call `handleClick` until the user clicks!

-To fix this, you could create a function like `handleFirstSquareClick` that calls `handleClick(0)`, a function like `handleSecondSquareClick` that calls `handleClick(1)`, and so on.
-Instead of calling them, you would pass these functions down as props like `onSquareClick={handleFirstSquareClick}`.
+You could fix by creating a function like `handleFirstSquareClick` that calls `handleClick(0)`, a function like `handleSecondSquareClick` that calls `handleClick(1)`, and so on.
+You would pass (rather than call) these functions down as props like `onSquareClick={handleFirstSquareClick}`.
 This would solve the infinite loop.

 However, defining nine different functions and giving each of them a name is too verbose.
 Instead, let's do this: